Bill Text — Sep 16, 2012

 Length: 2 pages

-The “S.” in “S. 1960” means this is a Senate bill in the United States Congress.
+This is a Senate bill in the United States Congress (indicated by the “S.” in “S. 1960”).
 A bill must be passed by both the House and Senate in identical form and then be signed by the President to become law.

 The committee chair determines whether a bill will move past the committee stage.